CaptainBern/Reflection/Minecraft-Reflection/README.md

 internals on a CraftBukkit based server.

 It is heavily based off the tools included in ProtocolLib so most of the code will look familiar for the people who have used ProtocolLib before.
+ProtocolLib's license can be found [here](proto-license.txt)